orbitalis-framework/py-orbitalis/README.md

 - `close_connection_if_unused_after` if not None, it specifies how many seconds can pass without use a connection, then it is closed
 - `pending_requests_expire_after` if not None, it specifies how many seconds can pass before that a pending request is discarded
 - `consider_others_dead_after` states how many seconds can pass before that a remote orbiter is considered dead if no keepalive arrives
 - `send_keepalive_before_timelimit` states how many seconds before a keepalive message is sent that other remote orbiter considers current orbiter dead
+- `graceful_close_timeout`: states how many seconds a graceful close connection can be pending

 Main hooks: